Everest Three Pass Trek-20 Days

 Overview

-Detailed Itinerary Of Everest Three Pass Trek
+Detailed Everest Three Pass Trek Itinerary

 Upon arrival at Kathmandu’s Tribhuvan International Airport (1,350m), Lhasso Adventure representative will warmly welcome you and transfer you to your hotel.
 After check-in, take some time to rest, freshen up, and enjoy a meal.
 In the evening, our guides will provide a briefing on the journey ahead, followed by team introductions and discussions.
 Later, we’ll head out for a welcome dinner at a local restaurant to experience authentic Nepali cuisine.